 2) Sum over the values of max_fragment_size_bytes to set max_event_size_bytes in the non-boardreader FHiCL documents.
 It will either clobber existing values of max_event_size_bytes, or, if the parameter isn't present, insert it into the FHiCL document.

-#4 Updated by Kurt Biery almost 2 years ago
+#4 Updated by Kurt Biery about 2 years ago

 - Status changed from Resolved to Assigned